Near-critical dimers and massive SLE: Convergence of massive LERW on general planar graphs

-is close to 1.
-It is easier to map everything to the unit disc, and take $\tilde b$ an approximation of $\phi(b)$ on the unit circle.
 The key argument for this is a multiscale coupling, which is implicitly described in Propositions 5.4 -- 5.6.
-The idea is to consider exponentially growing scales $R_j, j = 1, \ldots, N$ and points $\xi_j$ in the unit disc at distance of order $R_j$ from both $\tilde b$ and the unit circle, with $R_j \approx e^j r$, and $r$ being the width of the arc $I = \phi (J)$.
-At the smallest scale $j=1$, $\xi_j$ is thus at a distance of order $r$ from $\tilde b$ itself, while at the largest scale $j = N$, $\xi_j$ is at macroscopic distance from $\tilde b$.
-They condition both walks starting from $a$ and $0$ respectively to leave $\Omega$ through $J$.
+The idea is to consider exponentially growing scales $R_j, j = 1, \ldots, N$ (from microscopic to macroscopic) and points $\xi_j$ in the unit disc at distance of order $R_j$ from both $\tilde a$ and the unit circle, with $R_j \approx e^j r$, and $r$ being the width of the arc $\tilde I = \phi (I)$.
+At the smallest scale $j=1$, $\xi_j$ is thus at a distance of order $r$ from $\tilde a$ itself, while at the largest scale $j = N$, $\xi_j$ is at a macroscopic distance from $\tilde a$.
+They condition both walks starting from $x$ and $o$ respectively to leave $\Omega$ through $I$.
 At each successive scale, there is a positive chance that when the walks get to that scale, they will go and visit the \emph{same} predetermined small ball, chosen to be centered around $\xi_j$ and to have a radius proportional to $R_j$ times a very small constant.
-Once that is the case, the conditional chances of exiting through $b$ specifically rather than anywhere else in $J$ are necessarily essentially the same for both walks, which proves \eqref{YYgoal}.
+Once that is the case, the conditional chances of exiting through $a$ specifically rather than anywhere else in $I$ are necessarily essentially the same for both walks, which proves \eqref{YYgoal}.
 Essentially, Proposition 5.4 shows that the coupling succeeds with positive probability at each scale independently of previous attempts.
 Proposition 5.5 shows that the ratio in \eqref{YYgoal} is bounded even in the unlikely event that the coupling never succeeded, and Proposition 5.6 quantifies how close to 1 the ratio in \eqref{YYgoal} once there is a success.